Skip to main content

 Connection Protocol

-Subscriptions use the WebSocket protocol to maintain a persistent, bidirectional connection between your application and the Pico API:
+Subscriptions over the WebSocket protocol maintain a persistent, bidirectional connection between your application and the Pico API:

 1. Initial Connection: Your client establishes a WebSocket connection to the GraphQL endpoint (typically wss:// for secure connections)